projectnessie/iceberg-catalog-migrator/README.md

   [bar.tbl-201, foo.tbl-202, …, …,bar.tbl-1000]
 ```

-Note:
-A log file will also be generated which prints “successfully migrated table X” on every table migration.
-It also captures table level failures if there are any.
+Please note that a log file will be generated, which will print "successfully migrated table X" for every table migration and log any table-level failures in the `failed_identifiers.txt` file.
-So from the details or from _failed_identifiers.txt_ file, users can get the failed table names and search in the log.
-It will have a 900 stack trace with `ConnectionTimeOut` exception for 900 tables.
-Which gives an idea for the user about why it failed.
+Users can use this file to identify failed tables and search for them in the log, which may contain a stacktrace with the `ConnectionTimeOut` exception for up to 900 tables.
-As these were timeout exceptions, users can retry migration of only these 900 tables using the `--identifiers-from-file` option with _failed_identifiers.txt_.
+This can help users understand why the migration failed.
+Since these are timeout exceptions, users can retry migrating only those 900 tables using the `--identifiers-from-file` option with the `failed_identifiers.txt` file.

 ### B.5)  executes the migration and out of 1000 tables.
 Where all the 1000 tables were migrated successfully but deletion of 200 tables from the source catalog has failed due to network issues.